Ammar-Alnagar/Rust-Coder-CLI/docs/INDEX.md

 Welcome to the Rust TUI Coder documentation!
 This index helps you find the information you need.

+**🆕 NEW in v0.3.0**: ReAct pattern, OS detection, time tools, custom prompts, and enhanced file operations!

 ## 📚 Documentation Overview

 ### For New Users